keefecn/technical-share/平台与编程语言/Python开发.md

   --contact           print the maintainer's name if known, else the author's --contact-emai*     print the maintainer's email address if known, else the
         author's
-  --ur*  print the URL for this package
+  --url  print the URL for this package
   --license           print the license of the package --licence           alias for --license --description       print the package description